Having no menstrual periods is called amenorrhea.

 In most women with amenorrhea, the ovaries do not release an egg.
 Such women cannot become pregnant.

-If amenorrhea lasts a long time, problems similar to those associated with menopause Menopause Menopause is the permanent end of menstrual periods and thus of fertility.
+If amenorrhea lasts a long time, problems similar to those associated with menopause Menopause Menopause is the permanent end of menstrual periods, ovulation, and fertility.
 For up to several years before and just after menopause, estrogen levels fluctuate widely, periods become irregular... read more may develop.
 They include hot flashes, vaginal dryness, decreased bone density (osteoporosis Osteoporosis Osteoporosis is a condition in which a decrease in the density of bones weakens the bones, making breaks (fractures) likely.
 Aging, estrogen deficiency, low vitamin D or calcium intake, and... read more

 ), and an increased risk of heart and blood vessel disorders.
 Such problems occur because in women who have amenorrhea, the estrogen level is low.